bayyangjie/Insurance-Dashboard-Analysis/README.md

 ```
 <br>

-**Number of policies closed**:
+**Number of policies closed**: <br>

-USERELATIONSHIP(): Deactivates the relationship between 'DATE' key and 'INSR_BEGIN' key and activates the relationship between 'DATE' key and 'INSR_END' key to count the number of policies closed.
+USERELATIONSHIP() - Deactivates the relationship between 'DATE' key and 'INSR_BEGIN' key and activates the relationship between 'DATE' key and 'INSR_END' key to count the number of policies closed.
 The columns involved are those that define the activated relationship (i.e Policy Count, Date, INSR_END). <br>

 The DAX measure below calculates the number of closed policies and using the insurance end dates as the filter context.
 USERRELATIONSHIP() activates the relationship between column 'Date' in 'Calendar' table and 'Date' column in 'Policies' table.
 ```dax